-• Environmental Health staff will be supporting mass immunization efforts.
+• Environmental Health staff will be supporting mass immunization efforts as well as providing additional support to outbreak prevention.

-Projections on operations in the future will depend on Provincial government policy decisions around COVID-19 response.
+• Projections on operations in the future will depend on Provincial government policy decisions around COVID-19 response.

 Chronic Disease & Injury Prevention

 Chronic illnesses are responsible for 70% of ill health and lead to more deaths (75,000 deaths per year in Ontario) than are likely to be caused by COVID-10 (Ontario government projects 3,000 to 15,000 deaths from COVID-19).
 Chronic diseases are heavily exacerbated during this period of social restrictions.
 As well, since chronic disease make one more likely to suffer severe illness from COVID-19, mitigating chronic diseases remains a high priority.